-For the update of this review in 2007, we searched the Cochrane Menstrual Disorders and Subfertility Group Trials Register (November 2007), Cochrane Central Register of Controlled Trial (CENTRAL) (The Cochrane Library), MEDLINE (1966 to November 2007), EMBASE (1985 to November 2007), CINAHL (1984 to November 2007), SciSearch (1991 to November 2007), and LILACS (1982 to November 2007).
-See Appendix 1; Appendix 2; Appendix 3; Appendix 4 for the search strategies.
-The citation lists of relevant publications and included studies, and abstracts of scientific meetings were checked through hand-searching for further trials; experts in the field were contacted to identify further reports of trials.
+For the update of this review in 2007 we searched strategy Cochrane Menstrual Disorders and Subfertility Group Trials Specialised Register (search November 2007) which is submitted as part of the Cochrane Central Register of Controlled Trial (CENTRAL) (The Cochrane Library) MEDLINE (1966 to November 2007), EMBASE (1985 to November 2007), CINAHL (1984 to November 2007), SciSearch (1991 to November 2007), and

+LILACS (1982 to November 2007).
+Appendix 1; Appendix 2; Appendix 3; Appendix 4

+The citation list of relevant publications, abstracts of scientific meetings and list of included studies were checked through handsearching and experts in the field were contacted to identify further reports trials.

-A prospective handsearch of publications (1980 to 2007) on the surgical treatment for benign ovarian tumours was carried out in the following journals: American Journal of Obstetrics and Gynecology; British Journal of Obstetrics and Gynaecology; Gynecologic Oncology; Obstetrics and Gynecology; International Journal of Gynecological Cancer; Gynaecological Endoscopy; The Journal of the American Association of Gynecologic Laparoscopists; European Journal of Obstetrics, Gynecology, and Reproductive Biology; Journal of Reproduction Medicine; Gynecologie et Obstetrique; Fertility and Sterility; Human Reproduction; and Journal of Gynecologic Surgery.
-Abstracts presented to the following international societies were handsearched: British Society for Gynaecological Endoscopy, European Society for Gynaecological Endoscopy, International Society for Gynecologic Endoscopy, Australian Gynaecological Endoscopy Society, Hong Kong Gynaecological Endoscopy Society, Italian Society for Gynaecological Endoscopy; and American Association of Gynecologic Laparoscopists.
+A prospective handsearch of publication from 1980 to 2007 on the surgical treatment for benign ovarian tumours in the following journals was carried out: American Journal of Obstetrics and Gynecology, British Journal of Obstetrics and Gynaecology Cancer, Gynecology Oncology, Obstetrics and Gynecology, International Journal Gynecologic Cancer, Gynaecological Endoscopy, Journal American Association Gynecologic Laparoscopists, European Journal Obstetric Gynaecologic, Journal Reproduction Medicine, Reference Gynecologie Obstetrique, Fertility and Sterility, Human Reproduction and Journal of Gynecologic Surgery.
+Abstracts presented to the following international societies were handsearched: British Society for Gynaecological Endoscopy, European Society for Gynaecological Endoscopy, International Society for Gynecologic Endoscopy, Australian Gynaecological Endoscopy Society, Hong Kong Gynaecological Endoscopy Society, Italian Society for Gynaecological Endoscopic and American Association of Gynecologic Laparoscopists.